davidvanegas2/generative_ai_foundations/README.md

     ```

 2. Follow the instructions in the `README.md` file within the folder to set up and run the summarization example.

+### Chatbot Creation with Message History and RAG Implementation
+**Folder:** `RAG_chatbot_HR`

+**Description:** This use case demonstrates the creation of a chatbot that maintains message history and integrates Retrieval-augmented Generation (RAG) for enhanced responses.
+RAG combines generative models with retrieval-based approaches to provide more accurate and contextually relevant answers.

+**Instructions:**
+1. Navigate to the `RAG_chatbot_HR` folder:
+    ```sh
+    cd chatbot_with_rag
+    ```

+2. Follow the instructions in the `README.md` file within the folder to set up and run the chatbot example.
+This will include setting up message history storage, configuring the RAG system, and testing the chatbot functionality.

 ## Prerequisites
 - Python 3.7+